radudotga/website/content/tos/index.md

 date: 2025-01-23T22:48:00+01:00
 ---

-# The "Don't sue me" disclaimer
+# The «Don't sue me» disclaimer
 This service is provided as-is with no warranty, express or implied.
 RADUGA is under no legal obligation to provide you with service, or keep the service it provides consistent.
 Don't fucking sue me over shit I don't have an obligation to provide, basically.